 The Homemaker Program is under the oversight of the Idaho Commission on Aging (ICOA) and is managed locally by the Area Agency on Aging network.
 The goal of this program is to provide assistance to individuals in their homes so that persons who might otherwise require residential care, such as a nursing home facility, can remain living at home.

-Residency – Applicants must be Idaho residents, and be living independently (as opposed to in adult foster care, assisted living or in a nursing home).
+Applicants must be Idaho residents, and be living independently (as opposed to in adult foster care, assisted living, or in a nursing home).

-Financial Criteria - The Homemaker Program does not have strict financial income or asset requirements.
-However, individuals whose income exceeds the Federal Poverty Level (FPL) will be required to pay a share of the cost of providing services.
-Persons under the federal poverty level receive services free of charge.
-As of 2019, for an unmarried, widowed, divorced or otherwise single applicant, the federal poverty level is $1,041 / month or $12,492 / year.
-For married couples or two-person households, the limit is slightly higher at $1,409 / month or $16,908 / year.
+The Homemaker Program does not have strict financial income or asset requirements.
+However, individuals whose income exceeds the Federal Poverty Level (FPL) will be required to pay a share of the cost of services.